dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 If you are already using Vagrant, then this option is probably best for you.

+The official recommended way to get started with Docker is to use very recently announced tool called Docker Toolbox.

+If any of you are familiar with Boot2Docker, then you should know that Docker Toolbox is here to replace it and you should migrate as soon as possible.

 The next option is to use execution drivers that Docker natively makes use of on operating systems that are supporting operating-system-level virtualization.